Edward Jones Builds Financial Resilience Through Financial Fitness Program

 “Investing in our youth, in our communities, is key to building economic equity and creating a sound financial future from the start,” said Okwuraiwe.
 “Creating access and knowledge allows young people to be more prepared and confident to make smarter financial decisions as they enter adulthood.”

 The Financial Fitness program is part of Edward Jones’ ongoing efforts to partner for a positive impact to improve the lives of its clients and colleagues, and together, better its communities and society.
 Most recently, Edward Jones’ Grassroots Task Force met with US legislators in July to advocate and discuss the benefits of financial education to build a stable financial future for more Americans.

 About Edward Jones

-Edward Jones, a Fortune 500 firm, provides financial services in the U.S. and through its affiliate in Canada.
-The firm's nearly 19,000 financial advisors serve more than 8 million clients with a total of $1.7 trillion in client assets under care.
+Edward Jones is a leading financial services firm in the U.S. and through its affiliate in Canada.
+The firm's nearly 19,000 financial advisors serve more than 8 million clients with a total of $1.5 trillion in client assets under care, as of 3Q 2022.
 Edward Jones' purpose is to partner for positive impact to improve the lives of its clients and colleagues, and together, better our communities and society.
 Through the dedication of the firm's 50,000 associates and our branch presence in 68 percent of U.S. counties, the firm is committed to helping more people achieve financially what is most important to them.
 The Edward Jones website is at www.edwardjones.com, and its recruiting website is www.careers.edwardjones.com.
 Member SIPC.